BarcodeChecker App for Android and iOS

 |iOS app for iPhone, iPad, iPod touch with iOS7 or later.|

-All smartphones must be connected to a Windows PC (Windows XP, Windows 7 or 8), which runs the BarcodeChecker software as server.
+All smartphones must be connected to a Windows PC (Windows XP, Windows 7, Windows 8 or Windows 10), which runs the BarcodeChecker software as server.

 A Wi-Fi router is recommended.

 The apps read barcodes and QR codes with up to 200 characters.